Below you will find the fundamentals of Rhode Island Family Court.

 - truancy court proceedings

-- select criminal proceedings involving adults with charges related to children
+- Select criminal proceedings involving adults with charges related to children

 - Certain abuse complaints when at least one of the parties is a minor